dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

 CREATE USER loader FOR LOGIN loader;

 -- DDL permissions
-GRANT CREATE SCHEMA ON DATABASE :: yourpool TO loader;
+GRANT CREATE SCHEMA TO loader ON DATABASE :: yourpool;
-GRANT CREATE TABLE ON DATABASE :: yourpool TO loader;
+GRANT CREATE TABLE TO loader ON DATABASE :: yourpool;
-GRANT CREATE VIEW ON DATABASE :: yourpool TO loader;
+GRANT CREATE VIEW TO loader ON DATABASE :: yourpool;

 -- DML permissions
 GRANT ADMINISTER DATABASE BULK OPERATIONS TO loader; -- only required when loading from staging Storage Account